The Cove (Harrisburg, Virginia)

-The Cove is a historic plantation house located at Harrisburg, Halifax County, Virginia.
+The Cove is a historic plantation house located near Harrisburg, in Halifax County, Virginia.
 The main house was built about 1773, and is a 1 1/2-story, vernacular frame dwelling with a gable roof and flanking stone chimneys.
 Also on the property are the contributing two secondary dwellings, a hay barn, and two log tobacco barns (one of which has been converted to a dwelling); and sites including the ruins of four log barns, three chimneys, an ice house, a frame barn, a frame shed, a log house, and what are believed to be at least two slave quarters and an archeological site.

 It was listed on the National Register of Historic Places in 2006.